magento/devdocs/guides/v2.2/cloud/integrations/cloud-integrations.md

-`environment.update.http_access` | HTTP access rules for an environment have been modified `environment.update.restrict_robots` | The block-all-robots feature has been enabled or disabled `environment.update.smtp`   | Sending of emails has been enabled or disabled for an environment `environment.variable.create` | A new variable has been created `environment.variable.delete` | A variable has been deleted `environment.variable.update` | A variable has been modified `project.domain.create`     | A new domain has been created and added to the project `project.domain.delete`     | A domain associated with the project has been removed `project.domain.update`     | A domain associated with the project has been updated
+`environment.update.http_access` | HTTP access rules for an environment have been modified `environment.update.restrict_robots` | The block-all-robots feature has been enabled or disabled `environment.update.smtp`   | Sending of emails has been enabled or disabled for an environment `environment.variable.create` | A variable has been created `environment.variable.delete` | A variable has been deleted `environment.variable.update` | A variable has been modified `project.domain.create`     | A domain has been created and added to the project `project.domain.delete`     | A domain associated with the project has been removed `project.domain.update`     | A domain associated with the project has been updated